elmma/TCG_2019_project2/README.md

 agent.h :

 1. to implement the weighted_agent and learning_agent
 2. apply agent on player , do train

+for now we have :
+1. fix the stat format